-This is a real life story.
+This is a real-life story.
 From heart-wrenching grief to the pure joy of a new-born baby, midwife Leah Hazard has seen it all.But life on the NHS front line, working within a system at breaking point, is more extreme than you could ever imagine.
-Birth stories are something which fascinate me anyway I do love real life stories and getting an insight into another profession.
+Birth stories are something which fascinates me anyway I do love real-life stories and getting an insight into another profession.
 I have heard so many people recommend this books and it is one which I am going to purchase first I think when I can.

 The Prison Doctor- Dr Amanda Brown